Barracuda Networks: Shift To Cloud Yielding Results, More Upside Ahead

 Although Barracuda is undoubtedly still in its growth phase, its EPS has been steadily growing over the past several years since turnaround efforts bared fruit on behalf of organic sales growth and key operational efficiency measures, allowing it to roll out new products in a timely manner.CUDA EPS Diluted (TTM) data by YCharts

-The company expects EPS to decline 8.54% in 2018 to $0.75 (non-GAAP), and to normalize to $0.84 in 2019 (12% growth YoY).
+The company expects EPS to decline 8.54% in 2018 to $0.75 (non-GAAP) and to normalize to $0.84 in 2019 (12% growth YoY).

 It's important to note that the company has significantly beaten EPS estimates in most quarters since its turnaround and these numbers are seemingly very conservative and should be significantly higher in reality: